Stern v. Marshall: One Year Later

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide bankruptcy litigators with a review of the practical implications of the Stern decision on the claims process, its impact on fraudulent transfer and preference litigation, and how issues have been raised and decided in the year since Stern was decided.
+This CLE course will provide bankruptcy litigators with a review of the practical implications of the Stern decision on the claims process, its impact on fraudulent transfer and preference litigation, and how issues have been raised and decided in the year since Stern was decided.

 - Practical ramifications of Stern v.
 Marshall